Red-State Democrats Have No Good Reason to Vote for Brett Kavanaugh

 Here is a sample of positions the potential next justice has taken consistently over the years: He has voted to severely curtail the power of the government to regulate climate change without explicit Congressional approval.
 (Most Americans want stricter enforcement.)
 He has endorsed a maximalist interpretation of the 2nd Amendment, arguing that state-level assault weapons bans are unconstitutional.
 (Americans favor more stringent gun laws and the banning of semi-automatic rifles.)
 He has been openly hostile to the Affordable Care Act, leading to worries that he could help strike down the law altogether.
 (Obamacare is more popular with the public than ever.)
 And there’s much more.

 The issue that may hang over Kavanaugh’s nomination most conspicuously is abortion.
 While Kavanagh has never explicitly said he wants to overturn Roe v.
 Wade, he has made it clear, through his words and actions over the years, that that he is an avowed foe of abortion rights.
-In September, he spoke approvingly of former Justice William Rehnquist’s dissent in Roe V. Wade, remarks that flew in the face of the convention that possible Supreme Court nominees should at least make the right noises about upholding precedent.
+Last September, he spoke approvingly of former Justice William Rehnquist’s dissent in Roe V. Wade.
+Those remarks flew in the face of the convention that possible Supreme Court nominees should at least make the right noises about upholding precedent.
 Pro-life activists are wild about Kavanaugh, a sure sign that they see him as the man who might finally end federal legalization of abortion, or at least roll it back drastically.

-Poll consistently show that a large majority of the public favors preserving Roe V. Wade.
+Polls consistently show that a large majority of the public favors preserving Roe V. Wade.
 Susan Collins and Lisa Murkowski, the two most moderate Republican Senators, do too.

 It’s hard to find a policy Kavanaugh has championed that enjoys actual popularity among Americans.
 As Eric Levitz wrote this week, Kavanaugh represents a well-mannered establishment conservatism that has diligently worked to “insulate the policy preferences of reactionary elites from majoritarian opinion.”
 There is no vast constituency for Kavanaugh’s views, just as there isn’t one for Paul Ryan’s.

-3) There is no clear evidence that voting for Kavanaugh will help politically
+3) There is no clear evidence that voting for Kavanaugh will help in November

 One reason vulnerable Democrats have voted for some of President Trump’s most controversial judicial nominees is simple: they don’t want to be labeled obstructionists in states where the president remains somewhat popular.
 (In a way, some of those votes — like the ones to confirm torture-friendly CIA Director Gina Haspel — are less defensible than giving a nod to Kavanaugh, since voters are very unlikely to keep in mind relatively under-the-radar confirmation fights when they’re casting their ballots.)